Azure/azure-sdk-for-js/sdk/digitaltwins/digital-twins-core/README.md

 ```

 For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/core/logger).

+## Next steps

+Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/digitaltwins/digital-twins-core/samples) directory for detailed examples that demonstrate how to use the client libraries.

 ## Contributing